bourquejulien/devops-cs2024-team-exemple/README-EN.md

 If the password is correctly returned, the jungle's status page should update in about a minute.

+Finally, to keep tracked of the passwords used by the AI, you need to show a list of the last 10 decrypted passwords with their associated hash (sorted from last decryption to first) on a page accessible at the path ``/decrypted-passwords``.

+#### 4.5 Popularity gain (1.5 point)

+> This step should only be performed once all previous steps have been successful.
+> In order to clearly identify the deployment made in this section, you must place the charts in a folder named `popularity`.
+Do not directly modify the charts from section 2.1.

+Your backup operation has gained popularity among plant-resistant humans.
+They are following the progress of the operation!
+This popularity has led to a significant increase in access to your service.
+You must find a way to prevent the slowdown of your service from causing the mission to fail.
+However, the popularity of the mission ensures its funding, so the service must remain accessible.

+**A) - Load Balancer**

+The first step to ensure the stability of the service is simply to deploy it multiple times.

+You must set up a Kubernetes load balancer allowing access to three pods instead of one.
+The three pods must continue to be accessible from the same paths, as if only one pod were deployed.

+To limit access to the AI, you must also implement a cache in your service.
+This cache should store the last request made to the AI's status page (http://ai.private.dev.cs2024.one/jungle).
+To update the data in the cache, your service must make a request to the status page (http://ai.private.dev.cs2024.one/jungle) every 15 seconds.
+Accesses to `/jungle-status` should return the cached statuses.
+If the statuses are not yet cached, then the request should wait until they are before returning them.

+**B) - Rate Limit**

+You want to limit access from a certain block of IPs where the majority of requests come from: `132.207.0.0/16`.
+To do this, you must modify the Kubernetes Ingress configuration to limit the `132.207.0.0/16` IP block to 10 requests per second.

+You must adhere to the following constraints:
+- The limit should only apply to the IP block mentioned above.
+- A 503 error code should be returned if the request is limited.
+- The rate limit should be applied by the Ingress and not by the pod.

+You are not required to use an Nginx Ingress, although it is recommended.

 ### 5. Bonus (0.5 points)

 Where is the bunker?